-The hydraulic system utilizes fluid pressurized by a hydraulic pump driven by a DC pump motor connected to the battery through the truck controller.
+The hydraulic system utilizes fluid pressurized by a hydraulic pump driven by a DC pump motor.
 The pump motor is part of an integrated hydraulic pump unit which also contains the pump, a manifold block, a lowering solenoid valve, and a hydraulic oil reservoir.
 During lifting, pressurized hydraulic fluid from the pump is routed through a check valve to a lift cylinder.
 The lift cylinder operates the tie bar linkage to elevate the forks.
 Lowering occurs by gravity when the lowering solenoid is activated.
-The weight of the forks (and any load) then acts through the linkage to force hydraulic fluid out of the cylinder and back to the reservoir
+The weight of the forks (and any load) then acts through the linkage to force hydraulic fluid out of the cylinder and back to the reservoir.